Daffy Duck's Quackbusters: Plot

-Salesman Daffy tries to make a pitch to reclusive millionaire and "ailing buzzsaw baron" J.P.
+Salesman Daffy Duck tries to make a pitch to reclusive millionaire and "ailing buzzsaw baron" J.P.
 Cubish – a dog who has offered wealth to anyone who can make him laugh before he passes on.
 Daffy becomes his jester, taking uncounted pies in the face while Cubish laughs.
 After Cubish "dies laughing", Daffy inherits his fortune.
 The money is locked in a safe, under the provision that it will be used to provide a beneficial public service and Daffy follow Cubish's creed to display honesty in business affairs.
 If the now-wealthy Daffy does not comply with the will's terms, the ghost of Cubish will reclaim the fortune.
 The irked Daffy vows to use the money to wipe out ghosts such as Cubish.

 Setting himself up as a "Paranormalist at Large", Daffy persuades Bugs Bunny to appear in commercials and hires Porky Pig (accompanied by Sylvester) as an underling; Cubish makes money from the safe vanish whenever Daffy seems to do or say something dishonest.
 Meanwhile, Sylvester is continually chased by a monstrous version of Tweety and develops paranoia in front of Daffy and Porky.
 Daffy assigns Porky to investigate the resort town of Dry Gulch for any suspicious ghost activity.
 Porky is accompanied by Sylvester, who defends his owner from the hotel's killer mice.

+Meanwhile, Daffy receives a call from Thelma, a golden blonde-haired lady duck with a human-like form, who says her house is being haunted.
+Daffy quickly rushes over and checks the house.
+When he opens the oven, it is a frozen barren land with small people living in an igloo.
+When he opens the refrigerator, fire leaps out and burns him.
+When the cupboard door is opened, there is a train heading straight towards him.
+He quickly slams it and then sees Thelma and her strong beauty (wearing a long red evening dress) and is immediately attached to her as he brings her over to her coach talk about her situation.